 Civil Citizens.
 A Cittadino is one who offers their service to the Republic as an officer serving as a Herald, Pursuivant, Clerk, Prefect, Podesta, Commerciante or as a member of the Doge's Garrison.
 Cittadino either live in public apartments or rent/own housing on their own terms and earn a wage from the coffers of the ministries.

-Grand Citizens.
-A Grando is a Grand Citizen who has achieved a social rank through service to the government, election by the people or by economic means being recognized by the Republic for their achievements and contributions.
-Ministers, Priors, Senators, Podestas (Mayors) and owners of Licensed Artisan and Military Companies are generally recognized as Grandi.
+Patricians.
+A Patrizio is a Grand Citizen who has achieved a social rank through service to the government, election by the people or by economic means being recognized by the Republic for their achievements and contributions.
+Ministers, Priors, Senators, Podestas (Mayors) and owners of Licensed Artisan and Military Companies are generally recognized as Patrizi.

 Equites.
-An Eques is a special rank, specifically Knight Bachelors or Court Baronets who are considered lesser nobles.
-The titles are hereditary and do not carry the grant of lands, although they are considered candidates for future land grants.
+An Eques is a special rank, specifically Knights or Baronets who are considered Nobile Minore.
+The titles are hereditary and do not necessarily carry the grant of lands, although they are considered candidates for future land grants.
+Those who begin as Court Baronets or Knight Bachelors are specifically those who are not landed.
 As part of the lore and history of the Republic, the "Horse Lords" or Equites provided the military with vast supplies of horses for the cavalry based armies of ancient times.
 They were considered part of the lower castes of the economic hierarchy until their herds catapulted the Republic forward in military might leading to explosive growth of its lands.
 In short order, the Equites were elevated to an almost noble status flooded with wealth and favor by the upper echelons of Republic society.

 Nobles.
+Also titled Nobile Majore.
 The true nobility of the Republic counting among its ranks the landed lords and ladies of the realm.
-The Doge himself stands atop the noble families with landed Knights, Baronets and Counts with their many houses rounding out the pinnacle of Republic society.
+The Doge or Duke himself stands atop the noble families with Barons and Counts with their many houses rounding out the pinnacle of Republic society.

 Zingari are vagabonds, paupers and gypsies.
 They are those who for whatever reason chose to live a life of poverty or have been forced into it by circumstances beyond their control.